 Get stories and expert advice on all things related to college and parenting.

 Baby Joe was miserable at home.
-Any sort of travel adventure, even to the supermarket, filled him with stimulation and joy.
+Any sort of excursion, even to the supermarket, filled him with stimulation and joy.

-As he grew into toddlerhood, one of his favorite games of pretend was “waiter,” where I found myself the recipient of elaborate imaginary meals without adding to my waistline.
+As he grew into toddlerhood, one of his favorite games of pretend was “waiter,” where I found myself the recipient of elaborate imaginary meals.
 The tip?
 A kiss on the cheek and a big squeeze.

 As soon as Joe got his working papers, he applied for a job at our favorite local Indian restaurant.
 Joe immersed himself in tandoori and samosa and knew the spice levels of all the dishes.
 He made every effort to make the customers happy and was rewarded in the real world of monetary tips.
 In 10th grade he joined DECA (future business leaders) and continued working at different restaurants.
 He learned to make pizza and to refill condiment stations, and he was fulfilled.

 When the Hotel School at Cornell University took him off the waitlist, he was ready to pursue his destiny.
-Last summer during the height of the pandemic, Joe started working as a DoorDash driver, joining the ranks of restaurant deliverers.
-He also worked as a private waiter, catering to small backyard gatherings (including my own 30th anniversary celebration for two).
-This summer, as he finishes up his hybrid sophomore year, Joe has secured an internship at the JW Marriott in beautiful Marco Island.
-This kid is hospitality to its core!
+Two summers ago at the height of the pandemic, Joe worked as a DoorDash driver, joining the ranks of restaurant deliverers.
+He also worked as a private waiter, catering to small, socially distanced backyard gatherings (including his parents' 30th anniversary celebration).
+Most recently, he secured a summer internship at the JW Marriott in beautiful Marco Island.
+This kid is hospitality to the core.

-My daughter dabbled in arts and science and music and sports all throughout elementary, middle and high school.
+My daughter, on the other hand, dabbled in arts and science and music and sports all throughout elementary, middle and high school.
 She chose a college with a strong liberal arts background and tried her hand at magic and computer competitions.
 After numerous starts and stops and changing likes, dislikes, majors and potential paths, she graduated with a degree in engineering.

 She is currently working in data science and getting a master’s degree.
 Her initial graduate degree path wasn’t to her liking, so she changed to a different program, and she is loving it!